Skip to main content

 Ongoing Compliance Requirements

 • Wage Tax Return and Payment: Employers are required to file electronic wage tax returns and make payments within one month after each pay period.
-Failure to comply may result in automatic penalties.
+Failure to comply may result in penalties.

 Pension Requirements